PierreMishra/portfolio/README.md

 <br />

-## Project 3: Analyzing US Safe Drinking Water Act Violations since 1988
+## Analyzing US Safe Drinking Water Act Violations since 1988
 #### Bayesian inference, logistic regression, poisson regression | R | [Link](https://github.com/PierreMishra/Safe_Drinking_Water_Act_Violations_ENV.665)
 * Used Bayesian statisitics to study factors associated to SDWA violations and frequency of such violations in 50 states
 * Performed logsitic regression using a logit link function to investigate the effects on acute health-based violations by public water system type, number of population served by the water system and the source of water supply